Patented two-wicked safety lamp prevented “destructive conflagrations” on oil derricks.

 Rare is the community oil and natural gas museum that doesn’t have a “yellow dog” in its collection.
 The two-wicked lamp is an oilfield icon.
 Some say the unusual spout design originated with whaling ships – but neither the Nantucket nor New Bedford whaling museums could find any such evidence.

-His lamp was designed “for illuminating places out of doors, especially in and about derricks, and machinery in the oil regions, whereby explosions are more dangerous and destructive to life and property than in most other places.”
+The lamp was designed “for illuminating places out of doors, especially in and about derricks, and machinery in the oil regions, whereby explosions are more dangerous and destructive to life and property than in most other places.”

 “My improved lamp is intended to burn crude petroleum as it comes from the wells fresh and gassy,” Dillen proclaimed.
 “It is to be used, mainly, around oil wells, and its construction is such as to make it very strong, so that it cannot be easily broken or exploded.”

 Eaton, Cole & Burnham Company grew from John Eaton’s 1861 business trip to the booming oil region of western Pennsylvania.
 Within a few years, he set up his own business with Edward Cole.
 With the addition of Edward Burnham, the company grew to become a preeminent supplier of oilfield equipment.

-At its 45-acre Imperial Works alongside the Allegheny River in Oil City, Oil Well Supply produced oil field engines and “cast and malleable iron goods.”
+At its 45-acre Imperial Works on the Allegheny River in Oil City, Oil Well Supply manufactured oilfield engines and “cast and malleable iron goods.”
 Among the products was a popular two-wicked derrick lamp.
 The 1884 Oil Well Supply catalog listed yellow dog lamps at a price of $1.50 each.

 Oil Well Supply became part of United States Steel Corporation in 1929.
 Today, along with their shadowy origins, yellow dogs are relegated to museums, antique shops and collectors.

-Forest Oil Corporate Logo
+History of Forest Oil Company Logo

-Forest Oil adopted an image of the yellow dog derrick lantern as its corporate logo in 1916, when Forest Dale Dorn and Clayton Glenville Dorn founded an oil field service company in northern Pennsylvania.
+The Pennsylvania company Forest Oil adopted an image of the yellow dog derrick lantern as its corporate logo in 1916, when Forest Dorn and Clayton Dorn established their oilfield service company in northern Pennsylvania.
 The keystone shape in the center of the lantern symbolized the state of Pennsylvania – where the first commercial U.S. oil well was drilled in Titusville in 1859.

 By 1916, oil production in the Bradford field had declined to just under 40 barrels a day.
 The reserve was considered by many to be dry.
-Undeterred, Dorn applied his new waterflooding technique to initiate secondary recovery of oil.
+Undeterred, Dorn applied his new water-flooding technique to initiate secondary recovery of oil.

 The success of Dorn’s method prompted him to create his own water-flooding company.
 Within five years, Forest Oil was recognized as a leader in secondary oil recovery systems.
 This enhanced recovery technology was soon being applied throughout the industry — aiding in the extension of oil wells’ lives by as much as 10 years.

 Visit the Penn-Brad Historical Oil Park and Museum near Bradford, Pennsylvania — where a modern natural gas shale boom has renewed the historic oil patch economy.
-Located in Custer City, three miles south of Bradford, the museum (which now is being renovated by volunteers) “preserves the philosophy, the spirit, and the accomplishments of an oil country community – taking visitors back to early oil boom days of the first billion dollar oil field.”
+Located in Custer City, three miles south of Bradford, the museum (maintained by many dedicated volunteers) “preserves the philosophy, the spirit, and the accomplishments of an oil country community – taking visitors back to early oil boom days of the first billion dollar oilfield.”